eliotte0106/MAS/README.md

 # MAS Web

+## Description
+* This web app allows users to see the requests coming from other devices
+* This app is a admin-page version that shows the data table as a dashboard
+* Then, users who signed-up to this app will be able to manage all the requests(assign, unassign, delete, mark as complete)

 ## Instructions
 * Clone this repo or download a zip of this repo
 * Go into mas folder (cd mas)